Imaginext

-The Imaginext System is a brand of role-playing, adventure toys designed for kids 3 or older made by Mattel, as part of their Fisher-Price brand.
+The Imaginext System is a brand of role-playing, adventure toys designed for kids 3 or older made by Mattel, under the label of Fisher-Price.

 History

-At the time of its introduction at the 2002 Toy Fair, the Imaginext System included only two themed worlds: medieval and city venues.
+At the time of its introduction at the 1998 Toy Fair, the Imaginext System included only two themed worlds: medieval and city venues.
 The original medieval line attempted to capture the action of battle with its fortresses, dungeons, knights, wizards, and dragons and featured the Battle Castle play set as well as several knight and wizard action figures sold separately.
 This line quickly expanded to incorporate the Wizard's Tower and Goblin's Dungeon play sets.

 The other Imaginext line that was released in 2002 attempted to capture life in the big city with a focus on emergency and rescue figures and play sets.
 The Imaginext Rescue Center was the initial lead play set of the rescue line which, like the medieval line, quickly expanded.
 The rescue world soon included a police station and sea rescue center with a number of additional figures and accessories—a mounted police officer, an EMT, and a deep sea diver to name a few.
 Compared to the medieval line, the Imaginext rescue world was rather short-lived.
-In 2003, however, it would be supplemented by a construction-themed world.
+In 2003, it would be supplemented by a construction-themed world.
 Construction worker and mechanic figures and accessories complemented the rescue world's urban theme.

-In 2003, the Imaginext brand released of a pirate (or sea) line.
+In 2003, the Imaginext brand released a pirate (or sea) line.
 The line was popularized by its two lead playsets: Pirate Raider and Buccaneer Bay.
 A glow-in-the-dark Pirate Crew figure pack (also released in 2003) became so popular that an entire phantom line was developed and released in 2004.
 In contrast to the pirate line, the phantom figures were all glow-in-the-dark and had skeletal bodies.
 In 2005, a dinosaur world was added to the Imaginext repertoire.
-Following in the footsteps of the castle line, the Imaginext dinosaurs were divided into rival sects: the predators—whose goal is to wipe out the world's natural resources—and the ecovores—who fight to preserve the land.

 In Fall 2006, the Imaginext brand was renamed Imaginext Adventures, marking a shift in design and production of Imaginext toys.
 A number of Imaginext playsets were redesigned to feature figure-activated buttons and switches that with various functions (a pirate figure, when placed on one such site on the Pirate Raider, can be used to extend the plank or lower the sails).
 Several of these playsets could even be purchased fully assembled.
 The new figures appeared rather larger than the original figures.

-In 2008, Imaginext released new figures such as Superman and Batman.
+In 2008, Imaginext released new figures such as Superman and Batman as well as many other DC universe characters.
 New playsets like the Batcave were created.

 By 2011, Imaginext no longer released Superman but continued to release new Batman play sets that included villains and vehicles.

 Imaginext also produced adventure sets that included knights, dragons, and castles, similar to its original sets.
-Imaginext also has sets that involve jungles and dinosaurs.